Patrick Kivlehan

 Patrick Anthony Kivlehan (born December 22, 1989) is an American former professional baseball outfielder.
 He played in Major League Baseball (MLB) for the San Diego Padres, Cincinnati Reds, and Arizona Diamondbacks, and in Nippon Professional Baseball for the Tokyo Yakult Swallows.

+He currently serves as the athletic director at his alma mater St. Joseph Regional High School in Montvale, New Jersey.

 Career

 Kivlehan played both college baseball and college football at Rutgers University.
 In his four years of football at Rutgers, he played in 43 games as a backup defensive back, recording 40 tackles and one interception.
 After his college football career ended after his senior season, he joined Rutgers baseball team.
 In his one season of baseball, he hit .392/.480/.693 with 14 home runs, 50 runs batted in (RBI) and 24 stolen bases in 51 games.
 For his play he was named the Big East Player of the Year.

 Seattle Mariners

 Kivlehan was drafted by the Seattle Mariners in the fourth round of the 2012 MLB draft.
 He made his professional debut that season for the Everett AquaSox.

 In 72 games, he hit .301/.373/.511 with 12 home runs and 52 RBI.
 Kivlehan started the 2013 season with the Clinton LumberKings.
 After hitting .283/.344/.386 and three home runs in 60 games with Clinton, he was promoted to the High Desert Mavericks.
 In 68 games with High Desert he hit .320/.384/.530 with 13 home runs in 68 games.
 Overall, he hit .303/.366/.464 and 16 home runs.
 After the season, he played in the Arizona Fall League.

 Kivlehan returned to High Desert to start 2014.
 After hitting nine home runs in 32 games, he was promoted to the Jackson Generals.

 The Mariners added him to their 40-man roster after the 2015 season.